-February 12, 2013: The Comprehensive Test Ban Treaty Organization (CTBTO) detects sesmic activity near North Korea's nuclear test site.
+February 12, 2013: The Comprehensive Test Ban Treaty Organization (CTBTO) detects seismic activity near North Korea's nuclear test site.
 CTBTO Executive Secretary Tibor Toth says that the activity has "explosion-like characteristics" and confirms that the activity comes from the area of the 2006 and 2009 nuclear tests.
-The South Korean Defense MInistry estimated the yield at 6-7 kilotons in the immediate aftermath and called for a UN Security Council Meeting.
+The South Korean Defense Ministry estimated the yield at 6-7 kilotons in the immediate aftermath and called for a UN Security Council Meeting.

 March 7, 2013: The United Nations Security Council unanimously passes Resolution 2094 in response to North Korea's nuclear test on February 12, 2013.
-Resolution 2094 strengthens exisiting sanctions by expanding the scope of materials covered and adds additional financial sanctions, including blocking bulk cash transfers.
+Resolution 2094 strengthens existing sanctions by expanding the scope of materials covered and adds additional financial sanctions, including blocking bulk cash transfers.
 Additional individuals and entities also are identified for asset freezes.